CSAILVision/sceneparsing/README.md

 Participants should check the zip file to make sure it could be decompressed correctly.

+### Interclass similarity
+Some of the semantic classes in this dataset show some level of visual and semantic similarities across them.
+In order to quantify such similarities we include a matrix in human_semantic_similarity.mat, which includes human-perceived similarities between the 150 categories and can be used to train the segmentation models.
+In demoSimilarity.m, we show how to use that file.

 ### Evaluation routines
 The performance of the segmentation algorithms will be evaluated by the mean of (1) pixel-wise accuracy over all the labeled pixels, and (2) IoU (intersection over union) avereaged over all the 150 semantic categories.